brigriffin/ldap-auth-servlet/README.md

 	$ ./ldap-auth-servlet.rb

 Once you have tested that everything works well it is recommended to run the script in background in daemon mode by changing the `daemonize` parameter in the `config.yaml` file to `true`.

+Continue with the next step below only if you want to install the script as a daemon which starts automatically at system boot under its own system user.

+### Install the script as a service

+1. Create a system user for the script to run with

+		$ sudo useradd -r ldap-auth-servlet

+2. Copy the init file

+		$ sudo cp debian/ldap-auth-servlet.init /etc/init.d/ldap-auth-servlet

+3. Copy the init default file

+		$ sudo cp debian/ldap-auth-servlet.default /etc/default/ldap-auth-servlet

+4. Instal SysV init script

+		$ sudo update-rc.d ldap-auth-servlet defaults

+5. Copy the script and config file to `/opt/ldap-auth-servlet`

+		$ sudo mkdir /opt/ldap-auth-servlet
+		$ sudo cp ldap-auth-servlet.rb config.yaml /opt/ldap-auth-servlet

+You should now be able to start/stop your script using the `service` command such as:

+	$ sudo service ldap-auth-servlet start

 ## Tested with

 This script has been tested with the following setup:

 - Debian 8
+- Ruby 2.1.5p273 (Debian 8 ruby package)
 - Ruby 2.4.0
 - nginx 1.6.2
 - OpenLDAP 2.4